the-turing-way/the-turing-way/.github/ISSUE_TEMPLATE/EDITOR_ISSUE_TEMPLATE.md

 <!-- In this section please comment on the overall structure of the file.
 Your response can cover the following questions: Do sections need clearer headings?
 Are there any technical terms that might not be understood?
 Is something missing that is worth discussing before adding?
 We suggest using bullets (indicated by * or -) and filled checkboxes [x] here -->

-- [ ] <!-- Do sections need clearer headings? --> Thoughts on structure:
-- [ ] <!-- Are there any technical terms that might not be understood? --> Needed clarifications:
-- [ ] <!-- Is something missing that is worth discussing before adding? --> Further content:
 - [ ] *Lorem ipsum dolor sit amet, consectetur adipiscing.*
 - [ ] *Lorem ipsum dolor sit amet, consectetur adipiscing.*